-Half the battle with understanding the law is getting comfortable with the verbiage used.
-This is certainly true with the internet law niche, which is full of a variety of terms found nowhere else.
-As a terms and conditions lawyer, I can tell you many online operators get caught up on what to call the legal terms on a platform be it a website, app, plugin or another property.
+Getting comfortable with the verbiage is half the battle in understanding the law.
+This notion is certainly true with the internet law field.
+The niche is full of a variety of terms found nowhere else.
+As an internet lawyer, I can tell you many online operators get caught up on what to call the legal terms on a platform be it a website, app, plugin or another property.
 Let’s clear up this issue.

 There really is none.